strong-code/pirata/README.md

 #Categories
 Searches by default will query across all categories.
 However you can choose to narrow your search down by passing an array of categories.
-These are all namespaced under Pirata::Category
+These are all namespaced under Pirata::Category. **Please note:** These are only the main/topmost categories for searching - there are subcategories for each category listed below (but the list is too large to be pasted here).
+Please reference ```lib/pirata/category.rb``` for an entire list of possible search categories.

 ```ruby
     AUDIO         = "100"
     VIDEO         = "200"